qiaochen/SeedTopic/README.md

-# SeededNTM
+# SeedTopic
-Guided cell type deconvolution with SeededNTM
+SeedTopic: Knowledge-informed topic modelling of spatial transcriptomics for efficient cell typing

 ## Create environment
 Using micromamba (change micromamba to conda if you are using conda package management)